Two of the most common finishes on hardwood are wood oil and varnish. Both finishes offer glossy protection, but what’s the difference between them?

 - Walnut oil

-Many of these oils are plant-based meaning that they are gotten from part of different plants.
-For instance, linseed oil is obtained from Flax’s seeds, while Tung oil is obtained from the Chinese Tung tree.
-So wood oil is generally a natural wood finish.
+Many of these oils are plant-based meaning that they are gotten from parts of different plants.
+For instance, linseed oil is obtained from Flax seeds, while Tung oil is obtained from the Chinese Tung tree.
+So, they are generally a natural wood finish.

-Being a natural oil, wood oil penetrates deeply into the wood.
-This allows the wood oil to protect the wood from within.
-Since wood oil penetrates, it can’t crack or peel off like other finishes.
-But wood oil fades faster and would need a recoat every two years or less.
+Being a natural oil, it penetrates deeply into the wood.
+This allows it to protect the wood from within.
+Since it penetrates, it can’t crack or peel off like other finishes.
+But it fades faster and would need a recoat every two years or less.

-- Wood oil reveals the texture and grain of the wood.
+- To reveal the texture and grain of the wood.

-- Dry wood oil finishes are often used as undercoats for polyurethane.
+- They are often used as undercoats for polyurethane.

 - Natural oil finishes help to give antique look to wood.

 Varnish is a strong and durable sealant used to protect wood.
-There are different types of varnish, so the term “varnish” is a family name for all types of varnish.
+There are different types, so the term “varnish” is a family name for all types of it.

-Since varnish doesn’t penetrate, the top coat is harder and stronger making varnish capable of protecting the wood.
+Since varnish doesn’t penetrate, the top coat is harder and stronger making it capable of protecting the wood.
 Varnish has a very glossy finish that repels moisture.
 Exterior varnish especially is very moisture-resistant.

-- Varnish protects wood from dents, pest damage and water.
+- To protect wood from dents, pest damage, and water.

-- Varnish can be used to deepen or brighten wood stain color.
+- To deepen or brighten wood stain color.